HamdyElzanqali/love-with-js/README.md

 # love-with-js

-A quick and easy way to connect Lua to Javascript in [LÖVE](https://love2d.org/) games that uses love.js.
+A quick and easy way to connect Lua to JavaScript in [LÖVE](https://love2d.org/) games that uses love.js.

 This comes in handy in case you are trying to implement an SDK like [CrazyGames'](https://www.crazygames.com) or you want to connect the game to the webpage so it behaves a certain way when a button (outside the game) is pressed for example.